-We have estimated capital expenditures of \$71.9 million in 2012, including approximately \$12.9 million for projects under our pipeline integrity management program.
+We have estimated capital expenditures of \$109.5 million in 2013, including approximately \$21.6 million for projects under our pipeline integrity management program.

-Central expects to contribute a total of \$8.6 million to its Retirement and Postretirement Medical Benefit Plans in 2012, of which \$7.2 million was contributed in the period January 1, 2012 through September 23, 2012.
-See Note 9 of the accompanying Notes to the Consolidated Financial Statements for further discussion of our employee benefit plans.
+Central expects to contribute a total of \$8.6 million to its Retirement and Postretirement Medical Benefit Plans in 2013 See Note 9 of the accompanying Notes to the Consolidated Financial Statements for further discussion of our employee benefit plans.

-Contractual obligations and commitments are expected to be funded with cash flows from operating activities and by drawing upon cash made available pursuant to the Credit Agreement that was entered into on July 3, 2012.
+Contractual obligations and commitments are expected to be funded with cash flows from operating activities and by drawing upon cash available pursuant to the Credit Agreement.